-1. A special case occurs when OCR1A/OCR1B equals TOP and COM1A1/COM1B1 is set.
-See "Phase Correct PWM Mode" on page 104. for more details.
+Note: 1.
+A special case occurs when OCR1A/OCR1B equals TOP and COM1A1/COM1B1 is set.
+See "Phase Correct PWM Mode" on page 101. for more details.

-- Bit 3 FOC1A: Force Output Compare for Channel A - Bit 2 FOC1B: Force Output Compare for Channel B
+Bit 3 - FOC1A: Force Output Compare for Compare unit A

+• Bit 2 - FOC1B: Force Output Compare for Compare unit B

-The FOC1A/FOC1B bits are only active when the WGM13:0 bits specify a non-PWM mode.
+The FOC1A/FOC1B bits are only active when the WGM13:0 bits specifies a non-PWM mode.
 However, for ensuring compatibility with future devices, these bits must be set to zero when TCCR1A is written when operating in a PWM mode.
-When writing a logical one to the FOC1A/FOC1B bit, an immediate Compare Match is forced on the waveform generation unit.
+When writing a logical one to the FOC1A/FOC1B bit, an immediate compare match is forced on the Waveform Generation unit.
 The OC1A/OC1B output is changed according to its COM1x1:0 bits setting.
 Note that the FOC1A/FOC1B bits are implemented as strobes.
 Therefore it is the value present in the COM1x1:0 bits that determine the effect of the forced compare.

-A FOC1A/FOC1B strobe will not generate any interrupt nor will it clear the timer in Clear Timer on Compare Match (CTC) mode using OCR1A as TOP.
+A FOC1A/FOC1B strobe will not generate any interrupt nor will it clear the timer in Clear Timer on Compare match (CTC) mode using OCR1A as TOP.